return5/Project-Dysnomia/README.md

 - this repo is a huge rewrite of my previous attempt.

 - (currently this is a work in progress.)

+- this project has been rewritten entirley in dysnomia. [check it out here](https://github.com/return5/dysnomia)

 ## requirements
  - Lua >= 5.4